AgileRL/AgileRL/docs/multi_agent_training/index.rst

 Parameter Sharing
 ~~~~~~~~~~~~~~~~~
 It is common in multi-agent settings to require centralized policies for groups of homogeneous agents during training for scalability, since the number of trainable parameters
 can increase significantly with the number of agents.
 In this manner, we obtain a more sample efficient training process.
-Currently, AgileRL only includes the
-:class:`IPPO <agilerl.algorithms.ippo.IPPO>` algorithm which supports this.
 In such cases, we restrict users to pass in network configurations to the groups directly.
 For the
 setting described above, we could only use the latter configuration.

 Asynchronous Agents